Well. I went and did it again….Bought another boat. I gotta be crazy!

 So now the grandkids are a bit older and have asked about getting a boat.
 My son-in-law has shown interest so the Craigslist search starts!

 Lots and lots of boats out there, but mostly very old and not well kept for the price range I was looking to spend.
 I was hoping I could get something in the 20-24′ range with a relatively new outboard for under $10,000.
-But everything I looked at in the early spring was out of the water and I could do a sea trial.
+But everything I looked at in the early spring was out of the water and I couldn’t do a sea trial.
 And most had 30 year old outboards!
 Brand new outboards can be a pain, I can’t imagine what 30 years of use / storage / use can do to an outboard.
-And if I found a boat that fit the bill, by the time I’d call the seller, it was sold.
+And when I found a particular boat that fit the bill, by the time I’d call the seller, it was sold.
 Good boats under $10K don’t last long.